-The areas identified for both building-based and district-wide initiatives have been identified after a careful analysis of student achievement data from the New York State School Report Card, the revised accountability indicators under the Every Student Succeeds Act (ESSA) and school-wide measures collected as part of the district's multiple measures indexing system.
+The areas identified for both building-based and district-wide initiatives have been identified after a careful analysis of student achievement data from the New York State School Report Card, the revised accountability indicators under the Every Student Succeeds Act (ESSA) particularly with regard to chronic absenteeism and school-wide measures collected as part of the district's multiple measures indexing system.
 The district relied on survey information as well from multiple stakeholders (parents, students, faculty and staff) for the purpose of identifying priority areas for staff development.
 All goals, objectives, strategies and activities are designed to support improved professional practices that will yield improvements in student achievement.

-School District Professional Development Plan

-Attachment I: Needs Assessment Sources Used
+School District Professional Development Plan Attachment I: Needs Assessment Sources Used